 The progress of all graduate students is reviewed at the end of each year.
 In addition to adequate course work, there are special requirements for first- and second-year students.
 Every student must submit at least one paper written for a graduate course as part of the first-year review.
 In musicology, every first- and second-year student must write at least one seminar paper per term.

-For historical musicologists, the general test will have three main parts — written, analysis and oral.
+Historical Musicology - For historical musicologists, the general test will have three main parts — written, analysis and oral.
 The written exam consists of essays and short answer questions related to six of eight topics chosen by the student.
 The two prepared topics not selected for the written exam will be presented in the oral exam.
 The open-book analysis exam will be given in the summer, around mid-July.
 This will be a take-home exam, distributed on a Friday, and returned on Monday, mid-afternoon.
-It consists of two pieces of music (chosen from a) before 1700, b) 18th or 19th century, or c) 20th century).
+It consists of two pieces of music chosen from a) before 1700, b) 18th or 19th century, or c) 20th century.
 Students will choose one topic on which they will make a ten-minute presentation in the oral examination.
 Students will choose a second topic on which they will prepare a syllabus for a 13-week graduate seminar on the subject.
 This syllabus will be presented in written form, and may be the subject of discussion in the oral examination.

-The examination consists of four different parts: 1.
-A preliminary oral examination on repertoire and analysis (“single sheets”), lasting 30 minutes, with 1 hour preparation time, usually taken at the beginning of the summer.
+Theory - The examination consists of four different parts: 1.
+A preliminary oral examination on repertoire and analysis ("single sheets"), lasting 30 minutes, with 30 minutes preparation time, usually taken at the beginning of the summer.
 2. Four written exams of 3 hours each: (a) systematic theories, (b) history of music theory, (c + d) two examinations in special fields relevant to dissertation research.
 3. Analytical essays on two musical works from different periods (take-home paper over 4 days).
 4. A two-hour oral examination will allow discussion on the written work and may broaden to engage a variety of related issues in music theory.

-For composers, a written analysis is to be completed in three days at the end of the spring term of the second year of graduate study.
+Composition - For composers, a written analysis is to be completed in three days at the end of the spring term of the second year of graduate study.
 It consists of a piece or set of pieces that should be analyzed by the student in the allotted time period.
-Students are also required to write an original composition of 7-10 minutes length with an imposed instrumentation, to be submitted by mid-August.
+Students are also required to write an original composition of 7–10 minutes length with an imposed instrumentation, to be submitted by mid-August.
 The oral examination is based on an in-depth discussion of three major works that are assigned in the late spring of the second year of graduate study, plus an analytical presentation of the student’s original composition.

 Beginning in the third year, graduate students in good standing are eligible for teaching fellowships.
 Most teaching fellows devote 2/5 TIME to teaching.
 Following successful completion at the general exam, students are required to take M250ht (Teaching Practicum).
-This course does not count toward the 16 required courses.
+This course does not count towards the 16 required courses.

 Additional third-year requirements

 The third year is primarily devoted to developing a dissertation proposal and the beginning of work on the dissertation.
-All students will complete their required courses; in most cases, that will mean two half-courses, Musicology students will begin their third language (to be completed within one year of the approval of a dissertation proposal).
+All students will complete their required courses; in most cases, that will mean two half-courses.
+Musicology students will begin their third language (to be completed within one year of the approval of a dissertation proposal).

 Within the academic year in which the General Examination is passed the PhD candidate is expected to develop a proposal for a dissertation, which should be a major original contribution to the field.
 The proposal must be submitted for approval to the department, which is responsible for assigning the student a committee consisting of a dissertation advisor and two other faculty members.
 Normally, the complete dissertation must be submitted within five years after passing the General Examination, and satisfactory progress must be demonstrated every year in order for the student remain in good standing.
 If the dissertation is submitted thereafter the department is not obligated to accept it.
 The formal requirements for the dissertation are set forth in The Form of the PhD Dissertation, provided by the Graduate School of Arts and Sciences.
 The department requires one bound copy submitted to the department for the Music Library, in addition to the two copies required for the Registrar: one bound and one digital (for submission to ProQuest).